University of Arizona Reconfigurable Computing Lab (UA-RCL)

 - Our paper titled An Overview of Challenges and Requirements for Real-Time Spectrum Sensing in Modern RF Autonomy Systems (IEEE Xplore) is published in IEEE Design & Test.

-- Our paper titled RIMMS: Runtime Integrated Memory Management System for Heterogeneous Computing is accepted for publication in Embedded Systems Week (ESWEEK’25).
-The preprint is available on Arxiv.
+- Our paper titled RIMMS: Runtime Integrated Memory Management System for Heterogeneous Computing is accepted for publication in Embedded Systems Week (ESWEEK’25) and is available as just accepted in ACM Transactions on Embedded Computing Systems as part of ESWEEK’25 special issue.

 - Our paper titled A Unified Portable and Programmable Framework for Task-Based Execution and Dynamic Resource Management on Heterogeneous Systems (ACM) was published in Extreme Heterogeneity Solutions (ExHET’25).